tidyverse/tidyups/001-tidyup-process.md

 -   **Open issues**: While proposal is in process, record open issues that require further discussion.

+-   **Unresolved questions**: Track unresolved questions and lingering concerns that did not get resolved in the PR, but need to be tracked for future discussion.

 -   **Implementation**.
 Once available, provide a link to any PRs needed to implement the proposal.